 - Buying criteria

-- How they use and interact with your product
+- How they use and interact with your products and services

 - Pain points that push them toward investigating solutions